johnny-581/git-workflow/README.md

 # git-workflow

-## fetch then merge is equivalent to pull
+## Before making any changes
-### git fetch downloads changes, but does not merge
+Always pull the latest changes from the remote repository before starting new work. git fetch downloads changes, but does not merge:
 ```
 git fetch origin
 git log origin/main